Does your child need more than a traditional reading tutor?

 When a child struggles to develop in reading, there is usually an underlying cause.
 Because of this underlying problem, the child does not learn to read well or read at all regardless of how hard they try.

-Whether your child is in first or second grade, their reading foundation can be corrected in a few months by improving the underlying skills necessary for reading and for learning.
+Whether your child is in first or second grade, their reading development can be accelerated.

 Does your child exhibit signs of auditory processing disorder?